Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 Next thing was to set up my base template folder with four files inside:  base.html,  and registration.html.

 Effects for the nav bar were put into my styles.css file which was in the static folder.

 In my django virtual environment, I imported all the modules I would need and put this in git ignore.
 I then set up a stripe account and used the secret and publishable key from my env.py file.
 I ensured that the keys could only be accessed from this and not on public display on github.
 At this point I pushed my app to heroku in readiness for the final push to heroku later on.
 This meant I had to create my procifle and requirements file in order for the app to run.

 Lastly I checked that the entire app worked before doing a final push to heroku, making sure that my environment variables were correctly input into the heroku dashboard for the app and that debug was set to false so that the app was secure.

-My mentor had a look at my project and advised some changes, so I needed to set debug to true in my vscode editor whilst I made these changes, then I needed to remember to set debug back to false before pushing to heroku again.
+I created a favicon for my app, using a freefavicom creator and had a go at creating a user profile and having it linked to my orders database but unfortunately I ran out of time to complete this part of the app.

-Finally I created a favicon for my app, using a freefavicom creator
+I had created my wireframes earlier and was working from these when creating my app, but decided to add them in to a folder called wireframes at the top level of my app.

 ## Deployment